More than 90pc Form-45 not signed by polling agents

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: It is official now that over 90 percent Form-45 displayed on the Election Commission od Pakistan (ECP)'s website do not bear the signatures of the polling agents, a serious discrepancy which has not only lent credence to the opposition allegations but, experts say, has also made 2018 election results doubtful.
+ISLAMABAD: It is official now that over 90 percent Form-45 displayed on the Election Commission of Pakistan (ECP)'s website do not bear the signatures of the polling agents.

 Although the ECP spokesperson has admitted that many Form-45 have not been signed by the polling agents, according to him it was not a requirement of the Form-45 as there was no space for polling agent’s signature.
 However, the Section 90 (12) of the Elections Act 2017 clearly says that the presiding officer shall obtain signature of the polling agent on the form.